 Obtain on-campus session badge from the Admissions Office

 Spouses and domestic partners of registered students are eligible for access privileges.

 Library privileges for benefits eligible staff are created automatically.
-Hospital staff who do not receive Chicago cards need to visit the ID & Privileges Office to establish privileges.
+Hospital staff who do not receive UChicago cards need to visit the ID & Privileges Office to establish privileges.